thing-it/thing-it-device-ti-sensortag/README.md

 * define complex services, event processing, storyboards and Jobs combining the SensorTag with other Devices, Sensors and Actors,
 * remote access to your SensorTag devices from everywhere over the Internet.

 by means of [thing-it-node](https://github.com/marcgille/thing-it-node) and [thing-it.com](http://www.thing-it.com).

+## Installation

+After you have

+* [set up](http://www.thing-it.com/thing-it/index.html?document=gettingStarted#/documentationPanel) your [thing-it] Node Box and
+* configured or copied a [thing-it] Mesh with a TI SensorTag,

+no further configuration is required.

+## User Interface